flo-l/flip/README.md

 - Dynamic scopes (let etc.)
 - Refactor Value so that it doesn't use Rc for everything, just Strings and Pairs maybe
 - Float support
-- Maybe a better tokenizer with non
+- Maybe a better tokenizer with nom
 - Concurrency
 - stdlib